sarfarazadil/music_player/README.md

 - Responsiveness:The website adapts its layout to fit screen
 - Playback Controls: Play, pause, previous,
 - Visual Feedback: Progress bar that updates in real-time
+- Progress bar: Visual indicator of the song's current playback position.